 - Durian – a unique fruit, honestly!
 It is an acquired taste for many because of its weird smell once it is cut open.
 But still, it is a commonly found fruit throughout the Island; you can eat it as part of a fruit salad, with ice cream, with sticky rice and coconut milk, or even deep-fried.

 - Restaurant HBL Bayas – a buffet-style restaurant and a way to try out every single dish!

 - Bella Restaurant – serves Malaysian and Western-style dishes.

 - Okay Boss Restaurant – an authentic location with Malaccan delicacies in the area.

-- Restoran Siti Fatimah – another buffet-style restaurant with northern-Malay cuisine.
+- Restoran Siti Fatimah – is another buffet-style restaurant with northern-Malay cuisine.

-- Nasi Kandar Tomato – great place for staple, traditional Malay food!
+- Nasi Kandar Tomato – a great place for staple, traditional Malay food!

 Nightlife in Langkawi

 There are many places to visit around Langkawi at night, each offering a different type of nightlife experience!
 Here are some of the best-reviewed bars and clubs, and also an evening event at one of the resorts:

 - The Sunset Deck – a nice bar inside the Bon Ton Resort, surrounded by lush coconut trees, with great views of the beach